deficollective/defiscan/src/content/protocols/euler/ethereum.md

 We further want to highlight the following observations which did not directly factor into the scoring:

-⚠️ Governors of 3rd-party managed `EVaults` are in control of critical permissions which can result in the _loss of user funds_ and _loss of unclaimed yield_.
-These permissions only have a direct impact on users in the respective vault and thus do not contribute to the centralization of the Euler protocol.
-3rd-party managed vaults operate outside the DAO's timelocked governance framework, and users should independently evaluate the trustworthiness and operational security of the vault governor before depositing.
-All Vault governors are listed in the Euler App and if the entity is listed they underwent a KYB process.

 ⚠️ 3rd-party permission owners of `EulerEarn` vaults are in control of critical permissions which can result in the _loss of user funds_ and _loss of unclaimed yield_.
 Curators manage strategy risk by adding `EVaults` and setting supply caps, while Allocators control fund distribution to enabled strategies.
 These permissions only have a direct impact on users in the respective `EulerEarn` vault and thus do not contribute to the centralization of the Euler protocol. `EulerEarn` Vault owners can assign Guardians with the capability to revoke pending actions that increase risk towards users.
 All `EulerEarn` Vault owners listed in the Euler App underwent a KYB process.